Luos-io/Documentation/src/pages/software/services_list/servo.md

 # Servo API

-The Servo container allows to drive RC elements like servomotor
+The Servo service allows to drive RC elements like servomotor

 Its type has access to all common capabilities.